SabeDoesThings/Nexa.jl/README.md

     "Simple Window",  # The title of the window
     1280,             # The width of the window
-    720,              # The height of the window false             # wether or not the window is resiable or not )
+    720,              # The height of the window false             # whether or not the window is resiable or not )
 ```
 And with that just do `julia <file name>.jl` and you should see this: